 Monarch Wings Across America

 The Pollinator Partnership (P2) along with The Kelvin and Eleanor Smith Foundation launched a new program called "Monarch Wings Across Ohio" in response to the Presidential directive on supporting the monarch migration.
 As many people know, the monarch migration is in peril.
 The number of monarchs making the annual migration has plummeted in recent years, but Ohioans have stepped forward in unprecedented numbers to make a difference.
 Support for monarchs starts with one thing that everyone can do: plant for monarchs!

 Monarch butterflies require regionally specific host milkweeds on which they can lay their eggs as well as nectar-supplying plants for energy to successfully complete the migration.
 Monarch Wings Across Ohio is working with a diverse collation of partners to install monarch habitat research plots across partners' land in the following settings; urban ecosystems, agriculture, corporate lands, and public gardens.
 Monarch habitat research plots will beautify the spaces they will occupy and provide valuable insight into monarch foraging preferences.

 Regionally-based field researchers have been hired across Ohio to collect data on the nectaring plantings monarchs prefer to feed on to fuel their migration.
 The plots will stay in place for at least three years.
-The coalition of partners across Ohio that have joined the program include:
+There are a coalition of partners across Ohio that have joined the program.